humanendpoint/macos-to-slack/README.md

 ## macOS release announce to Slack

 This takes info from https://sofafeed.macadmins.io and whenever a new build is released (or whenever this runs) outputs the latest macOS version info to Slack.
+It also creates a JAMF Smart Group to evaluate who is on the latest version released already, if any, and creates a pie chart to display on Slack.

 ### You'll need

 - Somewhere to host this that accepts incoming requests (like a Google Cloud Run Function)
+- JAMF
 - A way to trigger (like a pub/sub topic)
 - Some environment variables set:
   - `macosversion`